pastas/pastas/pastas2.md

 - Use the impulse response instead of the block response to simulate heads.
 This can be set by adding `use_block=False` in the response function definitions.
-This is faster, since it avoids having to compute two step responses, and produces the comparable results in our tests.
+This is faster, since it avoids having to compute two step responses, and produces comparable results in our tests.
 Set with e.g. `ps.FourParam(use_block=False)`.

 - Use `jac="cs"` in `ps.solver.LeastSquares()` to compute the Jacobian using a complex